faustic/nexo/doc/dev/README.md

 The programming language of the project is C++.
 For certain platforms, other languages can also be used where deemed necessary or convenient.

+### Target platforms

+We have commitment to no platforms.
+We target platforms according to circumstances.
+If we implement a certain feature for a platform, it does not mean that every Nexo feature will be implemented for that platform.
+It is not even guaranteed that a platform exists where every Nexo feature is implemented.

 ### Project organisation

 Source files in the project consist of public headers, implementation files and private headers.